On splitting and splittable families: Splittable families

 \section{Splittable families}

 Recall from the introduction that a family $\mathcal B = \{B_1, \ldots, B_n\}$ of subsets of $[k]$ is called \emph{splittable} if there exists a single set $A \subset [k]$ such that $A$ splits $B_i$ for all $i\leq n$.
-In this section we investigate the questions: given a fixed $n$ and $k$, what $n$-set splittable family on $k$ has the minimum number of splitters $A$, and what is this number?
-We will answer these questions completely in the case when $n=1,2$, and provide computational results when $n=3$.
+While some splittable families have many distinct splitters, others are ``just barely splittable'' in the sense that they have very few splitters.
+In this section we investigate the question: which $n$-set splittable family on $k$ has the fewest number of splitters, and what is this number?
+Solutions to this question can be used to find bounds on the least size of an ``$n$-splitting family'' (see \cite{reu14} for details).
+Our solution is somewhat involved even when $n=1,2$, and we provide computational results when $n=3$.

 We first consider the case when $n=1$, that is, $\mathcal B=\{B\}$ and $B\subset[k]$.
 If $|B|$ is even then the number of splitters of $\mathcal B$ is

 and if $|B|$ is odd then the number of splitters of $\mathcal B$ is